 - To hide all images and GIFs in a channel, type "/collapse"

-- Making your own custom slash commands by going to this URL
+- Make your own custom slash commands by going to this URL

 Does Slack work with other apps?